By Colin Hart

 8.4 / 10

-Apparently, the pilot for Mad Men was written seven years before the rest of the series was even conceived.
+The first episode of Mad Men was written seven years before the rest of the series was even conceived.
 Following up such a perfect premiere is a tall task indeed, no matter how much time you have.
-As a result, “Ladies Room” can sometimes feel a little arbitrary, like Matthew Weiner is just marking off the prestige TV checklist.
+As a result, “Ladies Room” can sometimes feel a little arbitrary, as if series creator Matthew Weiner is just checking off boxes on the prestige TV playbook.

 Elsewhere, Don’s new secretary, Peggy Olson, realizes that the offices at Sterling Cooper advertising agency is a cesspool of misogyny.
 It seems that every guy in the office only has one thing on his mind.
 Case in point: after befriending a seemingly good-natured copywriter named Paul Kinsey, Peggy quickly gets a taste of his true intentions when he tries to have sex with her in his office (“Do you belong to someone else?”).

 The finest scene of the episode is a mesmerizing slo-mo of the leering male executives marking Peggy as their newest object of desire.
-Her realization of how hard it is to be a woman at the workplace has slightly dulled the wide-eyed credulity she showcased in the pilot.
-But she still has a lot to learn.
+Her realization of how hard it is to be a woman at the workplace has slightly dulled the wide-eyed credulity she displayed in the pilot has been dulled and now replaced with a hardened sense of feminism.

 “Ladies Day” suffers from typical second-episode syndrome.
-It may not be a rehash of the pilot, but it’s a somewhat boring reset — a necessary sidestep to develop the secondary characters.
+It may not be a rehash of the pilot, but it’s a somewhat boring restart — a necessary sidestep to develop the secondary characters.

 Mergers & Acquisitions

-- This week’s advertising-metaphor-for-humanity-itself comes when Don is trying to come up with a deodorant campaign and asks the question, “What do women want?”
+- This week’s edition of Advertising Metaphor for Life Itself comes when Don is trying to come up with a deodorant campaign and asks the question, “What do women want?”